home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Mediterranean gull

-Two (adults) over plot with gull flocks on two occasions in early 2021.
+Two adult Med gulls were over the plot with gull flocks on two occasions in early 2021.

-One over the plot with day-visiting BHG and CG July 2020.
+One was over the plot with day-visiting BHG and CG July 2020.

 woodpigeonPresent all-year, and at high density.
 Nests are placed in almost any suitable tree, e.g. one was at head height (1.6 m up) in an isolated elder shrub/tree in 2015.